LexSolo/TestTaskCadwise/README.md

 # TestTaskCadwise
-C# projects of Cadwise test task
+C# projects of Cadwise test tasks.

 There is my finished test tasks for Cadwise compamy.